witekest/uyuni/testsuite/documentation/cucumber-steps.md

   Given I am logged in via XML-RPC channel as user "admin" and password "admin" Given I am logged in via XML-RPC user as user "admin" and password "admin" When I logout from XML-RPC user namespace
-  Given I am logged in via XML-RPC actionchain as user "admin" and password "admin"
+  Given I am logged in via XML-RPC actionchain with the feature's user
 ```

 * Calling various XML-RPC methods